Art Awakens in Venice: The Must-See Exhibitions Opening This April 2025

 Location: Gallerie dell’Accademia, Venice

-Step back into Renaissance Venice and discover how the human body was studied, celebrated, and reimagined.
-The exhibition Corpi Moderni (“Modern Bodies”) brings together a dazzling collection of works by Leonardo da Vinci, Michelangelo, Albrecht Dürer, Giorgione, and more.
+Step back into Renaissance Venice, where artists, scientists, and philosophers chased the mysteries of the human body with divine obsession.
+The exhibition Corpi Moderni (Modern Bodies) brings together works by Leonardo da Vinci, Michelangelo, Albrecht Dürer, Giorgione, and others who dared to redraw the boundaries between flesh and spirit, science and beauty.

 Opening: April 5, 2025